Rooney Ranch: History

-His main earnings were from the cattle and horses he raised.
+Alexander Rooney's main earnings were from the cattle and horses he raised.
 He introduced Galloway cattle from Scotland.
 Shipped from Scotland to Missouri, he drove them overland to his ranch.
 The Galloway cattle provided both meat and heavy coats from their hides.
 He also bred Morgan horses which were sold to the United States Cavalry and the British Army.
-The family discontinued the cattle ranching in 1971.
+About two-thirds of the ranch was sold following the Panic of 1893, yet remained the largest ranch in the county at the time.

+A coal seam under the property was developed as a coal mine and was worked until August 1932.
+In 1933, a mine gas explosion destroyed much of the machinery and improvements to the mine, caving the ground in for about 40 ft around the mine shaft.

+140 acres of the ranch property was sold in 2006, leaving members of the Rooney family holding two parcels of land that include the original ranch house.
+The company that purchased the property continues the ranching legacy with Black Angus cattle.

 Description

-The Ranch buildings appear, externally much as they did in 1865 when they were built.
+The Ranch buildings appear, externally, much as they did in 1865 when they were built.
 Internally, the buildings have been updated with plumbing and electricity.
 The buildings are in the valley between a hogback range on the west and Green Mountain on the east.
 A creek runs the length of Rooney Gulch, and there are a mineral spring, clay pits, lime deposits, and coal deposits nearby.
 The original buildings were constructed by Alexander.
 Over the years, additional buildings were added by other family members, who have maintained the masonry skills.